Visiblink/NewsZ-Build/README.md

 This is the webOS .ipk file for the NewsZ app.

-Click "view raw" to download the file.
+Click on the com.visiblink.newsz file and then "view raw" to download the file.